 MSVP must be configured for the above account and the user must have MSVP access.
-A record in the MD called VSCODEFILES can used as a list of available files, alternatively all files are displayed.
+A record in the MD called VSCODEFILES can be used as a list of available files, alternatively all files are displayed.

 Testing remote connectivity

 Once your Workspace is configured for your MV platform, you can connect to your MV Platform by pressing F1 in VSCODE and type Connect in the search field.